Ger/Hist 278, Spring 2022: Medieval Answers to Modern Problems: 7 1/2 weeks course, all asynchronous

 Each essay will be graded as follows:

 Must be typed, with at least 1" margin on all sides, at least 12 points letter size.
-Bring the print-out to class when the paper is due.
-Submit also in electronic form to the assignment box in D2L in time before the due date, though only the paper copy will count for the grading.
+Upload to the assignment box in D2L in time before the due date, though only the paper copy will count for the grading.
 Keep in mind that each paper will be automatically examined as to the degree of similarities with other papers by yourself, your classmates, published studies by scholars, and online material (turnitin software!).
-You will always receive an automatic confirmation from assignment that you have submitted your paper.
+You will always receive an automatic confirmation from the assignment that you have submitted your paper.
 Make sure to keep that alert as proof that your submission has worked well.
-If your paper is not in the dropbox, I cannot help you, and you will lose all your points.
+If your paper is not in the assignment box, I cannot help you, and you will lose all your points.
 When there is suspicion of plagiarism, I will call you in for a conference, and the consequences of plagiarism might be very harsh.
-Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her, or with one of the preceptors.
+Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her, or with one of the preceptors, if available.
 If you copy from another paper/chapter/article in print or online, without acknowledging the author and without indicating the extent to which you have copied by means of quotation marks and references, you commit plagiarism.
 Even if you quote and indicate so, limit this to a minimum because only your own work/words will count.
+You must also not copy from your previous work.

 Thesis: Concisely developed, clear concept, well-formulated (avoid paraphrase!) - 20 pts.
 Always provide a title that captures your thesis.
 Keep the thesis statement in bold.